 “[My] patients were asking, ‘What are you doing?’” he says.

+Slowly, he made the transition to what many call the “new normal.”
 For him, that meant paying even more attention to his patients.
 “I am more interested in making people feel better instead of meeting goals set by the administration,” he says.

 Issue: Missing the Structure of a Job

-At loose ends, he found himself antsy at the start of his day.
+He found himself antsy at the start of his day.

-''I created a new structure,” he says.
+“I created a new structure,” he says.